Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

 \section{Network anomaly detection}

 Monitoring volume-traffic data is one important method of cyber security anomaly detection.
 However, there are other variables we can consider for network analysis.
-For example, monitoring the features that characterise each packet such as its length, the version, the header length, the priority, or characteristics of the connections between computers such as the source and destination computer or protocol can be used and need different anomaly detection methods.
-Most of the procedure used will require a graph theory formulation and classification models.
+For example, monitoring the features that characterise each packet such as its length, the version, the header length, the priority, or the characteristics of the connections between computers such as the source and destination computer or protocol can be used and need different anomaly detection methods.
+From a statistical perspective there is an interest in characterising the normal pattern connections within a computer network and this is usually done by creating clusters of normal behaviour, so that any new activity that cannot be grouped into these clusters will be flagged as an anomaly.

-As established before, statistical anomaly detection models usually build a model of normal behaviour that works as a benchmark.
-Therefore, network anomaly detection models also allow us to analyse the normal behaviour of a computer network.
-In particular, studying the connections between the components of a computer network from a graph theory perspective has proved to be helpful for threats such as compromised credentials and intrusion detections.
-In research some of the most commonly used datasets for modelling computer network behaviour belong to Los Alamos National Laboratory (LANL) (\cite{hagberg-2014-credential}, \cite{akent-2015-enterprise-data} and \cite{turcotte+kent}).
-These datasets are mainly comprised of network and computer events collected from LANL enterprise network.
-For example, the User-Authentication Associations in Time dataset \citep{hagberg-2014-credential} encompasses 9 months of successful event authentications for a total of 708,304,516 connections.
-As an illustration, the first four events are shown in Table~\ref{auth_events}.

-This kind of datasets allow us to view the computer network as a bipartite graph with users and computers as nodes and the connections as edges.
-Some of the key tasks for anomaly detection consist in creating a set of normal pattern connections amongst users and computers and grouping together similar users.